Package 'bunchr'

 Details

-For "unpure" notches, where the marginal tax rate after the notch is different than the one before it, this function disregards the shifting of post-notch distribution to the right, as suggested by Kleven (2016).
-Asssumption is that the notch effect is much stronger anyway.
+For "impure" notches, where the marginal tax rate after the notch is different than the one before it, this function disregards the shifting of post-notch distribution to the right, as suggested by Kleven (2016).
+Assumption is that the notch effect is much stronger anyway.

 Value